 In the Quit Connect pilot, at week 6, the protocol increased tobacco status documentation to 97%, documentation of 30-day readiness to quit increased from 3% to 76%, and 32% of those asked reported readiness in the next 30 days.

 Overall, 12% of patients who smoked agreed to the quit line electronic referral versus 0.6% being offered the referral prior to the intervention—a 20-fold increase in quit line referrals.
+In addition, our specialty MA/RN staff self-efficacy rose from 10% to 90% reporting feeling very or extremely confident in their ability to support cessation care post implementation, supporting our approach.

 This protocol is being implemented in both primary care and specialty care clinics in multiple Wisconsin health systems including Gundersen Health System and UW Health.
 Quit Connect has been sustained >2 years, reaching a population of over 4,231 referred patients from UW Health and Gundersen Clinics.
 Quit Connect was highlighted at 2 statewide symposia including the Colorado Centers for Medicaid and Medicare Services Practice Transformation Network.